Simulation Options on the Web

 area of sky with approximately uniform sensitivity.

-- The single option in this menu will therefore simulate a single pointing, i.e. the sky brightness will be attenuated by a model of the primary beam away from the pointing centre.
+The single option in this menu will therefore simulate a single pointing, i.e. the sky brightness will be attenuated by a model of the primary beam away from the pointing centre.
+The RMS noise in the final image will be related to 1/sqrt(On-source Time) as all on source time will have been spent on this single pointing.

 is to be simulated and return an approximate number of pointings,